– An unsupported 600km journey on foot traversing the land of fire and ice, from its most Southerly lighthouse to its most Northerly.

 Iceland is a wild, remote, and challenging land, dominated by huge glaciers, ashen deserts, and mighty lava structures.
 My journey started at the Cape Dyrhólaey Lighthouse in the South and took me North via the volcanic wastelands and lunar landscapes of the Icelandic Highlands, before finishing at the Hraunhafnartangi Lighthouse in the north 15.5 days later.

-To view the photos, either use the scroller below the images to slide through the gallery, or click on any image to open a full size gallery slider.
+To view the photos, either scroll across the images to slide through the gallery, or click on any image to open a full size gallery slider.